disonvon/DPGA.py/README.md

 Step 1: Visit Google Cloud Platform and click Compute Engine with a Google account;

-Step 2: Click CREATE INSTANCE button (every new user will have $ 300 free trial for one year);
+Step 2: Click CREATE INSTANCE button (every new user will have $ 300 free trial for one year at present);

 Step 3: Customize what kind of machine you need (Name, Machine Zone, #cores/cpus, memory, gpus, Boot disk (Linux, Centos, Windows) and storage size);

 Step 4: Connect to your VM instance via SSH/RDP with your dynamic External IP, User ID, password;

-Step 5: Set up the libraries/packages/software you need;
+Step 5: Set up the libraries/packages/applications you need;

 Step 5: Test your code in prompt command window;